tttmmmyyyy/fixlang/Document.md

 * Values of unboxed types are directly embedded into the stack memory, structs and unions.

 In general, types that contain a lot of data (such as `Array`) are suited to be boxed because boxed types have lower copying costs.
 On the other hand, types containing small data (such as `Int`) can be unboxed to reduce the cost of increasing or decreasing the reference counter.

+### Functions

+Functions are unboxed, but captured values are stored to an unnamed boxed struct.

 ### Tuples